Scanning notes into Evernote is a great way to quickly clean up your paper clutter and get organized.

 There are so many ways to capture information in Evernote that scanning seems almost archaic.

-But if you have a lot of papers, this is still one of the most efficient methods to transfer information.
+But if you have a lot of papers, scanning is still one of the most efficient methods to transfer information.

 The alternative of taking a picture of each piece of paper would really take way too long.

-If you have a printer with a flatbed scanner – this might be a good place to start.
+If you have a printer with a flatbed scanner – this might be a seem like a good place to start.